Teodoro Casiño: Early life and education

+Career

 Activism

-After his stint in the student movement, Teddy joined the Kilusang Mayo Uno (KMU - May First Movement).
+After his stint in the student movement, Casiño joined the Kilusang Mayo Uno (KMU - May First Movement).
 His childhood ambition and his father's wishes for him to become a lawyer gave way to his activism.
-In 1996, he entered the UP College of Law only to leave it three days later when it interfered with his work in the KMU.
+In 1996, he entered the University of the Philippines College of Law but left three days later when it interfered with his work in the KMU.

 After four years in the KMU, he joined the Bagong Alyansang Makabayan (BAYAN), the largest alliance of progressive people's organizations in the country.
-He was elected secretary general in 1999 and was catapulted to national prominence in 2001 as one of the youngest leaders of EDSA 2.
+He was elected secretary general in 1999 and was catapulted to national prominence in 2001 as one of the youngest leaders of EDSA II.

-Casino was appointed commissioner of the EDSA People Power Commission but was removed for constantly being critical of the current administration.
-He had a short stint in ABS-CBN's Hoy Gising and The Correspondents.
+Casiño was appointed commissioner of the EDSA People Power Commission but was removed for constantly being critical of the administration.
+He had a short stint in ABS-CBN's Hoy Gising! and The Correspondents.
 In 2002, he was accorded the UPLB Distinguished Alumni Award for Extension.

-As a writer, Casino was a regular contributor to the Philippine Daily Inquirer's Youngblood column from 1994-1996.
+As a writer, Casiño was a regular contributor to the Philippine Daily Inquirer's Youngblood column from 1994 to 1996.
 In 1995, he became a regular columnist for Business World, one of the most respected business newspapers in the country.
-He also wrote columns for the tabloids People's Bagong Taliba and Frontpage, the OFW weekly Pinoy Gazette and the online magazine Bulatlat.com.
+He also wrote columns for the tabloids People's Bagong Taliba and Frontpage, the OFW weekly Pinoy Gazette, and the online magazine Bulatlat.com.

+In April 2023, Bagong Alyansang Makabayan held its 10th National Congress, in which Casiño was elected Chairperson.
+He succeeded Carol Araullo, who had been the Chairperson since Bayan's 2009 Congress.

 Legislative career

-In the May 2004 elections, Casino was elected as Bayan Muna's representative in Congress.
+In the May 2004 elections, Casiño was elected as Bayan Muna's representative in Congress.
 With the re-election of Bayan Muna in the 2007 partylist polls, he returned to Congress.

+In 2013, Casiño ran for the Senate as an independent, nominated by the Makabayan bloc and receiving the support of Senator Bong Revilla.
+He failed to win a Senate seat after finishing 22nd overall in the vote tally.

+Casiño ran again during the 2025 elections under the 11-person Makabayan bloc senatorial slate and failed to win as well, placing 32nd in the vote tally, the highest amongst the bloc's candidates.